Greenest-Guy/osu-mania-Skin-Merger/README.md

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/Greenest-Guy/osu-mania-Skin-Merger/total?style=for-the-badge&color=%2389CFF0)
 ![GitHub Release](https://img.shields.io/github/v/release/Greenest-Guy/osu-mania-Skin-Merger?style=for-the-badge&color=029cff)

 ## :telescope: Preview
 <img width="898" height="421" alt="image" src="https://github.com/user-attachments/assets/4bba19e1-f9cd-403b-9cd5-ae6c3218988d" />

 ## :gear: Options
-### :blue_book: Base Skin
+### :bricks: Base Skin
-  The base skin is where the majority of the files are drawn from, e.g. menu layout, hitsounds, and the rest of the keycounts excluding the merging one.
+  The base skin is where the majority of the files are drawn from, e.g., menu layout, hitsounds, and the rest of the keycounts, excluding the merging one.

 ### :heavy_plus_sign: Merge Skin
   The merge skin is where the files for the selected keycount are drawn from.
-E.g. if you selected 7k, the 7k skin files from the merge file will be added to the base skin.
+E.g., if you selected 7k, the 7k skin files from the merge file will be added to the base skin.

 ### :1234: Keycount
-  The keycount taken from the merge skin being added to the base skin.
+  The keycount is taken from the merge skin and added to the base skin.

 ## :toolbox: How the Program Works
-1. Creates a directory within the users downloads folder (product folder), in which the merged skin will be created.
+1. Creates a directory within the user's downloads folder (product folder), in which the merged skin will be created.

 2. Copies all files from the base skin into the product folder.

 3. Creates another directory within the product folder named "merge_files"

-4. Copies the image files specified inside of the merge skin's skin.ini config file, into the "merge_files" folder. (specifically the images specified within the [mania] section for the selected keycount)
+4. Copies the image files specified inside the merge skin's skin.ini config file into the "merge_files" folder. (specifically the images specified within the [mania] section for the selected keycount)

 5. Reports any potentially missing files.
 (Still finishes the merge)